 A teacher could forbid touching the battery.
 Anything forbidden is extra interesting for the students, so they will secretly try it out.

 A teacher might demonstrate how to open and close the battery.
-That is form of allowance to the students that they could do that also, and they will experiment.
+That is а form of permission to students that they could do the same, and they will experiment.

 PC USB port

-USB ports break, so use Bluetooth when possible.
+USB ports break after about a year of intensive work, so you should better use Bluetooth when possible.